ambernettech/chefdk-fundamentals/scene_06.md

 29
 -

 Wonderful.
 Now that we've defined the test matrix that we want to support.
-It is time to understand how to use Test Kitchen to creates a instance, converge a run list of recipes on that instances, verify that the instance is in the desired state, and then destroy the instance.
+It is time to understand how to use Test Kitchen to creates a instance, converge a run list of recipes on that instance, verify that the instance is in the desired state, and then destroy the instance.

 -
 30